wangshankun/FastVideo/README.md

 ## 🤝 Contributing

 We welcome all contributions.
-Please run `bash format.sh` before submitting a pull request.
+Please run `bash format.sh --all` before submitting a pull request.

 ## 🔧 Testing
 Run `pytest` to verify the data preprocessing, checkpoint saving, and sequence parallel pipelines.
 We recommend adding corresponding test cases in the `test` folder to support your contribution.